MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
 Use this task to run your scripts and make changes to your MySQL Database.
-There are two ways to deploy, either using a script file or writing the script in our inline editor.
-Note that this is an early preview version.
+There are two ways to deploy: using a script file or writing the script in our inline editor.
+> [!Note]
+> This is an early preview version.
 Since this task is server based, it appears on Deployment group jobs.
 <!-- :::editable-content-end::: -->

 :::moniker-end